sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Money-Taxes" />
 ### Taxes
-*Dislaimer*: No author of this document knows anything about taxes, accounting or even arithmetic.
+*Disclaimer*: No author of this document knows anything about taxes, accounting or even arithmetic.
 Do not rely on this document.
 Speak to a professional.

 CECS has [some information](http://www.ceca.uwaterloo.ca/students/international/US_Income_Tax.php) on taxes.